 Fresh broccoli is full of vitamins and minerals and should be part of everyone's home kitchen garden.
 Cup for cup it has about the same amount of vitamin C as oranges and as much calcium as milk.
 It is also gaining a reputation as a cancer fighter.

-Excellent served raw when young and tender as a garnish in a green salad or steamed, either alone or with your favorite cream or cheese sauce.
+Excellent served raw when young and tender as a garnish in a green salad, steamed, either alone or with your favorite cream or cheese sauce, or roasted.

 Each packet contains 0.5 gram or approximately 125 seeds.